Planes, trains and automobiles you'll want to call home

 Converted WWII train car, Tennessee, USA

-The train car was originally a kitchen carriage for World War II troop trains carrying soldiers to the East Coast, but has since been lovingly repurposed into this lovely secluded property, ideal for guests who want a bit of privacy.
+The train car was originally a kitchen carriage for military troop trains carrying soldiers to the East Coast but has since been lovingly repurposed into this lovely secluded property, ideal for guests who want a bit of privacy.

 Converted WWII train car, Tennessee, USA